webplatform/docs/guides/html_links/index.md

 === External vs. internal links ===

-One of the biggest fears of business decision makers when it comes to their company’s web sites is people leaving prematurely.
+One of the biggest fears of business decision makers when it comes to their company’s websites is people leaving prematurely.
 This is often the reason for never offering third party links (unless the third parties pay money for the privilege of having web traffic directed towards them).
 We’ll come back to this error in judgment later on; for now let’s talk about what people do to avoid visitors leaving their site and how these measures affect the site’s success.

 == Frames and popups — just say no ==